qijia00/Selenium_WebDriverJs/README.md

 Callbacks, Promises, Async Await: https://www.youtube.com/watch?v=PoRJizFvM7s

 ## To execute:
-from powershell, under the directory has the xyz.js file, do "node xyz.js".
+from PowerShell, under the directory has the xyz.js file, do "node xyz.js". from VSCode, click Debug button to execute or debug, or run in VSCode terminal (same as run from PowerShell).